New Light at the Hard Rock Cafe in:

 While the crates of glass were en route to Dallas, Ben James enlarged our 1” scale, color rendering of the Elvis Window with an Artograph Projector.
 I assisted James with the fine-tuning of the full-scale cartoon which was then provided to Kebrle Studio.
 [All three windows were fabricated in three sections that were installed one atop of the other using saddle-bars.]
 [The glass shipment arrived a mere twelve days before the grand opening.
 By working late into most nights, Kebrle Studio and Soderquist were somehow miraculously able to cut, paint, fire, paint, re-fire, stain, re-fire, etch, lead, solder and caulk the Elvis Window in time.]

 [During the lead-up to the start of fabrication], Ellen Soderquist was busily [frantically?] finalizing her slightly larger-than-life-size Elvis portrait in pencil on Herculene drafting film.
 The clothed portions of Elvis would soon be interpreted by Soderquist and Kebrle using traditional glass painting techniques.
 The crucial detail of face and hands required a different approach.
-After literally cutting the face and hands from the original Herculene artwork, 120-line, halftone screens were made on clear film [this was pre-digital days folks!].
+After literally cutting the face and hands from the original Herculene artwork, 120-line, halftone screens were made on clear film [remember, these were pre-digital days!].
 Peregrine Press, a fine art printing house, then used a photo emulsion process to transfer the halftone dot pattern images onto a silk-screen, so that face and hands could then be printed onto 18” square blanks of 1/8” clear plate glass with black glass paint.
 Once fired onto the glass blanks, this yielded a faithful transfer of Ellen’s Elvis portrait onto glass, but the depth and detail of the original were lacking.
 The lost detail was recovered with two additional glass-paintings/firings by Soderquist and Kebrle.
 [Soderquist also added painted shading and definition to the gold lamé suit.]
 Later, for Soderquist’s portrait of Jerry Lee Lewis, a silver-stain wash and another firing were required to achieve his wild, yellow-blond hair.